 Why study Information Systems & Technology Management at the Business School?

-The School of Information Systems & Technology Management, UNSW Australia Business School is ranked amongst the top three information systems (IS) schools in Australia and UNSW is a top-tier university with a five star rating in the 2009 Good Universities Guide.
+The School of Information Systems & Technology Management, UNSW Business School is ranked amongst the top five information systems (IS) schools in Australia and the top 50 globally in the 2018 QS World University Rankings by Subject.
+We have a five star rating for graduate salaries and learner engagement in the 2017/18 Good Universities Guide.
 Our programs are fully accredited by the Australian Computing Society and we have strong links with industry leaders which allows us to keep pace with innovations within the industry.

 We are continuously improving our curriculum and students completing an ISTM degree with our school are encouraged to undertake 60 days of industrial experience which is recorded on a second testamur.